 As we embark on this journey together, I encourage you to remain committed to your education, explore all that the University has to offer, and take an active role as a member of the University of Guam community.
-Thank you for choosing the University of Guam.
-Welcome home.
+Thank you for making the University of Guam the natural choice for our island and region.